The Specialists at IVAC Group have over 50 years of combined experience with helium leak detection.

 - Inert and nontoxic

-- Due its low atomic mass it easily flows through even very small leaks
+- Due to its low atomic mass it easily flows through even very small leaks

 - Only molecule smaller than hydrogen, hydrogen is not inert ( remember the periodic table)